Supply Chain Issues and Risks: Challenges and Solutions for 2025

 Implement multi-sourcing strategies for critical materials.

 Technology enhances responsiveness and reduces manual errors.
 By automating workflows and integrating digital systems, companies gain speed, precision, and visibility.
 Technologies like AI, IoT, and blockchain provide real-time data and deeper insights.
 This technological foundation empowers businesses to anticipate issues before they escalate and take preventive action based on predictive analytics and digital modeling.
-This can also help reduce the possibility of cyber threats and other risks.
+Supply chain automation has become especially important as labor shortages and demand volatility make manual processes unsustainable.
+Tools like a free cloud CVE assessment can also help reduce the possibility of cyber threats and other risks.

 Action steps: